Anonymous3202/ValExtractor/Implementation/jrrt/README.md

 # General Introduction

-This is the replication package for JRRT.
+This is the replication package for JRRT in evaluation.

 # Requirements